Aurélien Tchouaméni: International career

 On 26 August 2021, Tchouaméni received his first call up to the France senior squad.
 On 1 September, he made his international debut in a 2022 FIFA World Cup qualifying game against Bosnia and Herzegovina replacing Thomas Lemar in the 46th minute.
 On 25 March 2022, Tchouaméni scored his first goal for the national team in a friendly against Ivory Coast.

-In November 2022, he was named in the final squad for the 2022 FIFA World Cup.
-On 10 December, he scored his first World Cup goal in a 2–1 win over England in the quarter-finals.
+In November 2022, Tchouaméni was named in France's squad for the 2022 FIFA World Cup.
+On 10 December, he scored his first World Cup goal in a 2–1 victory over England in the quarter-finals.

+On 18 December 2022, Tchouaméni started in the 2022 FIFA World Cup Final.
+He was one of two French players to miss in the penalty shootout as France lost to Argentina at the Lusail Stadium, Qatar.